 Jogging When Leash Walking a Puppy

-If you’d prefer these pleasure walks to be a jog, that is fine.
+If you’d prefer these pleasure walks to be a slow jog, that is fine as long as the puppy is over 6 months of age.
 However, prior to a dog’s growth plates closing, jogs need to be limited to a pace where the dog doesn’t break a trot.
 Forced running should not be part of a young dog’s life.
 Running is a good form of exercise, but not for the young dog on a leash.